opendatahub-io/caikit-tgis-serving/demo/kserve/Kserve.md

 ## Deploy Minio for example LLM model

-You have your model in another S3-like object storage (e.g., AWS S3), you can skip this step.
+If you have your model in another S3-like object storage (e.g., AWS S3), you can skip this step.
 ~~~
 ACCESS_KEY_ID=THEACCESSKEY
 SECRET_ACCESS_KEY=$(openssl rand -hex 32)